cloudfoundry/cli-plugin-repo/README.md

 ### Sign Windows binaries
 By signing the plugin binary, you can assure recipients that it did indeed come from you.
-Althought an optional step, unsigned binaries can often not be used in locked-down machines common in organizations with stricter security policies.
+Although an optional step, unsigned binaries can often not be used in locked-down machines common in organizations with stricter security policies.
 Signing the binary allows system admins to whitelist the plugin by signature or publisher.

 The cf CLI binary is signed using a Cloud Foundry Foundation certificate.
-This certificate cannot be used to sign third-party plugins; plugin authors need to procure their own code signing certificate.
+This certificate cannot be used to sign third-party plugins; plugin authors need to procure their own code signing certificate from a Microsoft authorized certificate authority.
+*A standard code signing certificate is sufficient - extended validation (EV) is not required.*

 Once the certificate is obtained, refer to the following steps sign your plugin binary.